Skip to main content

 If you’re interested in a career in computer science or information technology, then learning Python can help prepare you for the job you want.

-While there are plenty of online training programs, books and tutorials that could help you learn Python on your own, the coding language is most valuable when learned as part of a computer science degree, said Goldstein.
+While there are plenty of online training programs, books and tutorials that could help you learn Python on your own, the coding language is most valuable when learned as part of a computer science degree, according to Goldstein.

 While aspiring programmers may wonder if they should learn a specific coding language over another, such as Java or Python, many computer science degree programs allow you to explore a variety of programming languages, including Python.